gorzek/djmarinara/README.md

 ## Configuration

-Regardless of run method, you'll need to edit a few files to your needs.
+Regardless of run method, you'll need to edit the djmarinara script to fit your needs.

 For `src/djmarinara/main.py`, you can edit the following in the noted configuration section: